 It is well known that the accurate description of atomic polarizabilities and, generally, variables depending on electron correlation effects, requires large basis sets [1].
 Therefore, the larger the basis set, the more accurate the description of long-range interactions and related variables.
 To account for the reliable description of such phenomena, Dunning and coworkers [72-76] devised basis sets addressing the accurate calculations of valence-correlated wavefunctions of ground-state neutral systems [14]: such basis sets are called correlation-consistent basis sets, usually abbreviated as cc-pVnZ, where "cc-p" stands for "correlation-consistent polarized", while "V" indicates that they are valence-only basis sets.
 Such basis sets include successively larger polarization functions, such as d, f, g, h and so forth.
 On the other hand, "-nZ" stands for the number of basis functions used to describe each valence atomic orbital: if n equals 2, then two basis functions are used to model each valence atomic orbital and the basis set is called Double-Zeta (DZ); analogously, one can have Triple-Zeta (TZ) basis sets, Quadruple-Zeta basis sets and so forth, up to Sextuple-Zeta basis sets (6Z) [1].
 However, such basis sets do not have the flexibility required both for the investigation of core correlation and for the study of anions and excited states [14].
-For such applications, additional and mic orbitals should be add d.
+For such applications, additional diffuse atomic orbitals should be added.
+This is indicated by the prefix "aug-" [1,14] (standing for "augmented").
 Core correlation is taken into account by cc-pCVnZ, also called correlation-consistent polarized core-valence basis set.
-Core correlation is modelled upon introducing and of atomic orbitals having radial maxima close to the nucleus: such functions are introduced in a correlation-consistent way, i.e., functions with similar contributions to correlation energy are introduced simultaneously [14].
-For the description of core-valence correlation energy correlation-consistent weighted core-valence polarized basis set (cc-p $W^{\Box}nZ$ ) [14,77] are used.
+Core correlation is modelled upon introducing sets of atomic orbitals having radial maxima close to the nucleus: such functions are introduced in a correlation-consistent way, i.e., functions with similar contributions to correlation energy are introduced simultaneously [14].
+For the description of core-valence correlation energy correlation-consistent weighted core-valence polarized basis set (cc-pWCVnZ) [14,77] are used.
 There, the core functions are optimized with respect to the core and the valence correlation energy.
-For the description of anions and excited states, diffuse functions can be added.
-This is indicated by the prefix $\boxed{20}$ g-" [1,14] (standing for "augmented").
-Other additions may account for scalar relativistic corrections, signified by the addition of the suffix -DK (for Douglas-Kroll-Hess correction) or -X2C (for the eXact-2-component correction).
+Other additions may account for scalar relativistic corrections, signified by the addition of the suffix -DK (for Douglas-Kroll-Hess correction) or -X2C (for the eXact-2component correction).
 Other additions account for the use of effective core potentials to approximate innermost atomic shells (-PP).
-Table 2.1 shows the basis functions component correlation-consistent cc-pVnZ, cc-pCVnZ and aug-cc-pVnZ basis sets (n ranging from D to 5) for the first-row elements of the Periodic Table.
+Table 2.1 shows the basis functions comprising correlation-consistent cc-pVnZ, cc-pCVnZ and aug-cc-pVnZ basis sets (n ranging from D to 5) for the first-row elements of the Periodic Table.

 Table 2.1.
 Basis functions composing the cc-pVnZ, cc-pCVnZ and aug-cc-pVnZ basis sets for the first-row atoms.
-For the cc-pCVnZ and aug-cc-pVnZ basis sets, only the core-correlating and diffuse orbitals are reported, respectively. $N_V$ , $N{CV}$ , $N{aug}$ refer to the total number of contracted orbitals in the basis sets [14].
+For the cc-pCVnZ and aug-cc-pVnZ basis sets, only the core-correlating and diffuse orbitals are reported, respectively.
+N_V , N{CV} , N{aug} refer to the total number of contracted orbitals in the basis sets [14].

-n cc-pVnZ $N_V$ cc-pCVnZ N CV aug-cc-pVnZ Naug D [3s2p1d] 14 + 1s1p 18 + 1s1p1d 23 F Т [4s3p2d1f] 30 + 2s2p1d 43 + 1s1p1d1f 46 Q [5s4p3d2f1g] 55 + 3s3p2d1f 84 + 1s1p1d1f1g 80 5 [6s5p4d3f2g1h] 91 + 4s4p3d2f1g 145 + 1s1p1d1f1g1h 127
+n cc-pVnZ N_V cc-pCVnZ NCV aug-cc-pVnZ Naug

+D [3s2p1d] 14 + 1s1p 18 + 1s1p1d 23

+Т [4s3p2d1f] 30 + 2s2p1d 43 + 1s1p1d1f 46

+Q [5s4p3d2f1g] 55 + 3s3p2d1f 84 + 1s1p1d1f1g 80

+5 [6s5p4d3f2g1h] 91 + 4s4p3d2f1g 145 + 1s1p1d1f1g1h 127

 Exponents and contraction coefficients are optimized to fit the benchmark atomic properties, such as the correlation energy.
-For instance, in the case of the first-row atoms from Boron to Neon, the (sp) sets of primitive Gaussian functions can be obtained from HF calculations, whereas the polarization (d, f, g...) sets are determined from correlated atomic calculations [72].
+For instance, in the case of the first-row atoms from boron to neon, the (sp) sets of primitive Gaussian functions can be obtained from HF calculations, whereas the polarization (d, f, g...) sets are determined from correlated atomic calculations [72].